sa1987/AgapeQuiz/README.md

 Under Agape we aim to disseminate open science between PhD students and early career researchers across Ireland and later internationally.
 We want to create an open science practising community where we can learn, exchange our opinions and experiences, and together change the future.
 In the way that science is undertaken, made freely available, and communicated in a FAIR and transparent way.

+### Agape Quiz

+Agape quiz is a java script based online quiz hosted through GitHub, as a part of the Agape initiative.
+You can create your own quiz and certificates using the Agape quiz template.
+The quiz has multiple choice questions, timer and certificate generator.
+The certificate generator feature become accessible only of you meet the cut-off score(at least 90%) and you can customize the certificate by adding your name.
+Each certificate comes with a unique id and the score, unique ID and name is saved only in your local cache.

+Some of the features of the quiz are :
+Score system
+Highscore board
+Dynamic progress bar
+Restart and clear button
+Customizable certificate generator

 Start the learning by checking out our <a href="https://agape-openscience-blog.netlify.app"><strong> agape blog »</strong></a>

 <p align="right">